Here are Loadrunner interview questions and answers for fresher as well experienced candidates to get their dream job.

 SAPGUI, SAP-Web, and Siebel (Siebel-DB2CLI, Siebel-MSSQL, Siebel-Web, and Siebel-Oracle) protocols.

-Agent is interface between host machine and controller
+The Agent is interface between host machine and controller.

-There are 4 steps for developing a vuser script.
+There are four steps for developing a vuser script.

 3- Define the various run-time settings & check

-Learn more about Vuser Script development in Video tutorial here.
+Learn more about Vuser Script development in the Video tutorial here.

 This is essentially a trick question.

-The number of VUsers required depends on your system under test , network configurations , hardware settings, memory, operating system, software applications objective of performance test.
+The number of VUsers required depends on your system under test, network configurations, hardware settings, memory, operating system, software applications objective of a performance test.
 There can not be any generic value for Vuser.